 The last major option is a car buying service like Webuyanycar.
 They will literally buy any car which is great but they will offer you a pretty low price.
 I chose to use the last option because it was convenient, quick and I was able to sell my old car to them after I moved back to Australia (I got a good friend to drop it off at their shop).
 Sure it was a lower price than I wanted but removing the hassle of selling my car was 100% worth it for me.

-UK basic road rules
+UK road rules vs Australia

 Miles not Kilometres